NCATS-Tangerine/CPKG/kgmodel/docs/Association.md

  * [GenotypeToPhenotypicFeatureAssociation](GenotypeToPhenotypicFeatureAssociation.md) - Any association between one genotype and a phenotypic feature, where having the genotype confers the phenotype, either in isolation or through environment
  * [GenotypeToThingAssociation](GenotypeToThingAssociation.md)
  * [GenotypeToVariantAssociation](GenotypeToVariantAssociation.md) - Any association between a genotype and a sequence variant.
- * [LabToLabCorrelation](LabToLabCorrelation.md) - A correlation between two laboratory tests in the context of a particular population and cohort
  * [PairwiseInteractionAssociation](PairwiseInteractionAssociation.md) - An interaction at the molecular level between two physical entities
  * [PopulationToPopulationAssociation](PopulationToPopulationAssociation.md) - An association between a two populations
  * [SequenceFeatureRelationship](SequenceFeatureRelationship.md) - For example, a particular exon is part of a particular transcript or gene